GatoGraphQLForWordPress/gatographql-dist/readme.txt

 = How do I fetch Gutenberg block data with Gato GraphQL? =

-Check guide [Working with (Gutenberg) blocks](https://gatographql.com/guides/interact/working-with-gutenberg-blocks/) for the different ways in which we can query block data, and tutorial lesson [Mapping JS components to (Gutenberg) blocks](https://gatographql.com/tutorial/mapping-js-components-to-gutenberg-blocks/) for an example.
+Check guide [Working with (Gutenberg) blocks](https://gatographql.com/guides/interact/working-with-gutenberg-blocks/) for the different ways in which we can query block data, and guide [Mapping JS components to (Gutenberg) blocks](https://gatographql.com/guides/code/mapping-js-components-to-gutenberg-blocks/) for an example.

-= How do I use Gato GraphQL to feed data to my Gutenberg Blocks? =
+= How do I use Gato GraphQL to feed data to my Gutenberg blocks? =

-Check tutorial lesson [Feeding data to blocks in the editor](https://gatographql.com/tutorial/feeding-data-to-blocks-in-the-editor/) to learn how to create a private endpoint and have the block connect to it via JavaScript.
+Check tutorial lesson [Feeding data to blocks in the editor](https://gatographql.com/guides/code/feeding-data-to-blocks-in-the-editor/) to learn how to create a private endpoint and have the block connect to it via JavaScript.

 = How is Gato GraphQL different than the WP REST API? =